-We are providing for your review a Draft Environmental Assessment (EA) and unsigned Finding of No Significant Impact for the U.S. Army Corps of Engineers Rivers Water and Resources Development Act (WRDA), Section 219(f)(55), Environmental Infrastructure Assistance Project to serve the City of Wood River, Illinois.
-An electronic copy of the draft EA and unsigned FONSI can be obtained from the St. Louis District's website at:
+The St. Louis District, U.S. Army Corps of Engineers has prepared a draft Environmental Assessment (EA) with an unsigned Finding of No Significant Impact (FONSI) to evaluate the Water and Resources Development Act (WRDA), Section 219(f)(55), Environmental Infrastructure Assistance Project to serve the City of Wood River, Illinois.